habbes/oe-db-restore-helper/README.md

 - Create an `instances.txt` file
 - Populate the `instances.txt` with the full path of each instance that you want the database restore helper to include.
-Each instance path should be on a separate line.
+Each instance path should be on a separate line and should not include a trailing slash.
 See `instances.example.txt` file for a sample.
 - Run the restore script using
 ```
 php run_restore.php